-When it comes to digital marketing strategy, you can relate it with “seeing the big picture.”
-It’s crucial to understand how your blog fits into a larger ecosystem of other blogs, businesses, service providers, and how your offer appeals to consumers.
-It’s really easy to perform day-to-day activities forgetting how you or your employees or contractors are doing to reach certain Key Performance Indicators (KPI’s) or achieving a goal.
+When it comes to digital marketing strategy, you can relate it to “seeing the big picture.”
+It’s crucial to understand how your blog fits into a larger ecosystem of other blogs, businesses, and service providers and how your offer appeals to consumers.
+It’s effortless to perform day-to-day activities, forgetting how you or your employees or contractors are doing to reach specific Key Performance Indicators (KPIs) or achieve a goal.
 You can indeed get up and running fast without taking many strategic activities into account, but this will only limit your potential for growth and profit.

 What is a digital marketing strategy?

 A strategy is an idea, plan, or solution that considers how to solve a problem or fill a demand in the marketplace.
 A strategy is differentiated from tactics.
 Digital tactics include email marketing, social media marketing, Search Engine Marketing (SEM), including paid ads in search engines, Search Engine Optimization (SEO), web design and development, mobile marketing, video marketing, content marketing, inbound marketing, analytics, conversion optimization, and other emerging trends in the industry.
 You will find that many service providers and agencies focus on one or a few of these tactics.
 So what unifies these distinct digital marketing tactics?
 You guessed right, digital marketing strategy.